solarhess/kubernetes-minecraft-server/README.md

 allows you to configure settings in the minecraft server by setting environment variables.

-You can edit [30-deployment-local.yaml] to add or change environment variables for your purposes.
+You can edit [30-deployment-local.yaml](30-deployment-local.yaml#L30) to add or change environment variables for your purposes.
 See lines 30-35 for examples.
 See the minecraft-server docker image page for documentation on configuring your server.

 ### Step 3: Apply Kubernetes Configurations

-Now, Apply the configuration to Kubernetes
+Now, apply the configuration to Kubernetes

 ```bash
 kubectl apply -f 00-namespace.yaml